Documentary ExposΓ©

 We are clearing the world's most biodiverse ecosystems to raise cattle β€” and 48,600 species are paying the price

-Wild land mammals represent just 2.6% of cattle's biomass.
-Livestock now account for 62% of all land mammals by weight.
+Wild mammals are just 2.6% of all land mammals by weight.
+Cattle outweigh wild mammals 18 to 1.

 0Mt